Documentation

 2. Protocol Design

-LOBSTR consists of ten core smart contracts deployed on Base, each handling a distinct protocol function.
-The contracts are non-upgradeable where user funds are involved (EscrowEngine) and use role-based access control (OpenZeppelin AccessControl) for inter-contract communication.
-The total codebase is 2,652 lines of Solidity with 82 passing tests (unit + integration).
+LOBSTR consists of twenty-four smart contracts deployed on Base at block 42,598,375, each handling a distinct protocol function.
+The contracts are non-upgradeable where user funds are involved (EscrowEngine, X402CreditFacility) and use role-based access control (OpenZeppelin v5.4.0 AccessControl) for inter-contract communication.
+All contracts compile with Solidity 0.8.22 under Foundry's via_ir optimization.
+The total codebase is ~7,000 lines of Solidity with 1,090+ passing tests (unit + integration).
+The deployer wallet renounces all admin roles post-deploy — DEFAULT_ADMIN_ROLE is transferred to the TreasuryGovernor multisig, making the protocol fully non-custodial from block one.

 LOBToken → (no deps) — 13 lines